 Finally, practice lifting the sidecar.
-To do this, drive in an anticlockwise circle about 7 metres in diameter.
-Gradually increase your speed until the sidecar wheel lifts from the surface 2-300 mm.
+To do this drive in an anti-clockwise circle about 6 metres in diameter.
+Gradually increase your speed until the sidecar wheel lifts from the surface 120mm - 300mm.
 Then roll off the throttle and ease steering pressure on the grips so it gradually comes back down.
 Repeat doing this until you feel comfortable with the wheel in the air.
 Remember, the moment you roll off the throttle it will come down.
 When you have mastered "flying the chair" to the point where you can keep it in the air for a full circle you will have a good feel for the speed and turn radius that will lift the sidecar.